Wilhelm Steinberg P-125 – Roberts Pianos Houston

-This is an excellent piano— in some ways designed and equipped better than a Yamaha U1, and very similar in size.
+I was looking for a high-quality new upright to offer, and I’m very proud to present this piano.
+It is well designed and, in some respects, better equipped than a Yamaha U1, while being very similar in size.
 The Wilh.
-Steinberg line is built by Parsons Music in the same facility where the Brodmann models are produced in China.
-At this price point, it offers more value than a typical Japanese upright.
+Steinberg line is built by Parsons Music, and at this price point it offers strong value compared to a typical Japanese upright.
 It includes a matching bench, a quick-release soft-fall felt, a pedal board with an adjustable panel, and high-quality Abel hammers.
-We recently sold one of these to a church in River Oaks for their services, and they’ve been very happy with it.
 I personally recommend this piano.

 Piano Buying Guide